Brazilian aircraft carrier São Paulo: 2005 fire

-On 17 May 2005, an explosion took place in the steam network of the engine room.
+On 17 May 2005, an explosion took place in a steam pipeline in the engine room.
 The explosion initially killed one crew member and injured ten others.
-All casualties were airlifted by helicopter to the Marcilio Dias Naval Hospital, Rio de Janeiro.
-Two of the injured crew later died in hospital from their injuries.
-The cause of the explosion was a rupture in the steam pipeline.
+All casualties were airlifted by helicopter to the Naval Hospital Marcílio Dias in Rio de Janeiro.
+Two of the injured crew later died in the hospital from their injuries.
+The cause of the explosion was a rupture in a steam pipeline.
 After this accident, the Navy decided to undertake an extensive overhaul to repair and modernize the ship.